Breisoft/fastcfg/README.md

 value = config.setting.value  # Always safe
 ```

-**That's it!** FastCFG handles the complexity so you don't have to.
+**That's it!** vein handles the complexity so you don't have to.

-## 🤯 The Magic Behind FastCFG
+## 🤯 The Magic Behind vein

-FastCFG values are **indistinguishable from regular Python values** in most cases:
+vein values are **indistinguishable from regular Python values** in most cases:

 ```python
 config.port = 8080